ill13/web_project/readme.md

 # A tutorial on using Python with a newer style of webdev [versus LAMP ]

+This 'newer style coding' tutorial will allow for
+- Local cdoe dev with WSL and Microsoft Visual Studio Code
+- Remote code editing with Microsoft Visual Studio Code
+- CI / CD [continuous integration and development]
+- Production ready web serving with FastAPI
+- Modern web templating and design with Bootstrap and CSS
+- Containers with docker and docker compose,

 ### To work on this project locally,